rain1024/datastructures-algorithms-competitive-programming/concepts/cpp/tree.md

 ⚠️ C++ hasn't has built-in object `Tree`.

-Here are the implmentation of Tree in C++ from scratch.
+Here are the implementation of Tree in C++ from scratch.

 Example